DataBiosphere/jade-data-repo/DATABASE.md

 To remove all database tables and clear liquibase history, run:

     ./gradlew dropAll

 To perform an upgrade to your current schema, run:

     ./gradlew update

 In the case where you'd like to go back to a specific migration marked by a tag, run:

-    ./gradlew rollback -PliquibaseCommandValue="study_init"
+    ./gradlew rollback -PliquibaseCommandValue="dataset_init"

 You can operate on one database or the other by specifying the parameter `runList`.
 For example, to just drop tables from stairway, you would run: